Even when your part of Australia isn't in drought, there are still plenty of environmental and cost advantages to saving

 Mixer tap levers make this pretty easy, but if that's not an option for you, you could consider an on/off switch such as the Every Drop Shower Saver.
 It's a lever that you can install at the base of your shower stem, allowing you to stop and start the flow of water quickly and easily.
-The idea is that you can stop the shower running while you're soaping up, shampooing or shaving, and then turn the water back on to rinse when you're ready.
-The manufacturer's reasoning is since soaping takes more time than rinsing, you could save about half your normal shower water with the paddle-shaped device.
 It doesn't suit all showers though, so check yours is compatible before you buy.

 If you're renovating your bathroom, you might consider installing a Quench recycling shower.
-After you've soaped up and rinsed off, 4L of clean water is recirculated through the system for as long as you care to stand there – a guilt-free way to enjoy a long hot shower without the waste.
+After you've soaped up and rinsed off, four litres of clean water is recirculated through the system for as long as you care to stand there – a guilt-free way to enjoy a long hot shower without the waste.

 Top tips for showers

 - While waiting for the shower water to warm up, save the cold water in a bucket and use it for the garden, pot plants, laundry soaking, washing your hands or even flushing the toilet.
 A plastic or fabric folding bucket (such as you can find in camping supply shops) is handy because it folds up for you to store out of the way.
 You can also use it to scoop water out of the bath and onto the garden.
-A pack of two (a 6L and a 9L bucket) costs $14.95.

 Shaving your legs in the shower adds about four minutes to your shower — that's 36L with a water-efficient shower head.
 Consider waterless hair removal, such as waxing or an epilator, or lather up and shave your legs with the shower water off before rinsing.
 See our guide to hair removal.

 Top tips for taps